AY2526S1-CS2103T-T14-3/tp/docs/UserGuide.md

 <box type="tip" seamless>

 **Recommendation:** <br>
-To avoid data loss, you should make a backup before editing.
+To avoid data loss, you should make a copy of the data file before editing.
 </box>
 </box>